Frosty gardem leaves due to icy weather

 How do you find your specific last frost date?

-Understanding first and last frost date is much easier for gardeners today, thanks to the many online resources available.
+Understanding the first and last frost dates is much easier for gardeners today, thanks to the many online resources available.
 For example, the Australian Bureau of Meteorology (BOM) offers the easiest way to understand the average annual temperatures in your region.

 Always keep an eye on the weather forecast as well.
 Seed guidelines are available to work from your last frost date, and with the right timing, you'll enjoy a bountiful spring garden!